-With summer season here, your standby/emergency generator should be maintained properly and special attention should be paid to the following areas:
+With summer season here, your standby/emergency generator should be maintained properly and special attention should be paid to key areas.
+Here are some generator maintenance tips for warm weather:

 Batteries are the single most common cause of generator failure.
 This is primarily caused by three factors: